avidalmeza/goldilocks/README.md

 conda activate goldilocks
 ```

-Before running the calculator, ensure that your virtual environment is activated.
-This step is crucial to avoid issues with dependencies.
+Activating the virtual environment is necessary to avoid issues with dependencies.

 ### Pathways
 Users can run the calculator from within a Jupyter Notebook, the Terminal (Linux/macOS), Command Prompt (Windows), or any other Command Line Interface (CLI).